There are many different ways to analyze a website's traffic. We’ll look at each one in this step-by-step guide.

 You’ll have an all-access backstage pass to your competitor’s traffic strategy, and emerge with a proven traffic road map for your own business and/or clients.

-Editor's note: You’ll need the following tools to perform this analysis:
+Editor's note: You’ll need the following tools to perform this website traffic analysis:

 - SEMrush + Traffic Analytics (free 14-day trial) for traffic and engagement insights across all channels.